EFeru/hoverboard-sideboard-hack-STM/README.md

 This repository implements the firmware for the hoveboard sideboards.
 The hoveboard comes with two identical sideboards that can be flashed with this firmware.

-### ► If you have an GD32 sideboard check-out the repo [hoverboard-sideboard-hack-GD](https://github.com/EmanuelFeru/hoverboard-sideboard-hack-GD)
+### ► If you have a GD32 sideboard check-out the repo [hoverboard-sideboard-hack-GD](https://github.com/EmanuelFeru/hoverboard-sideboard-hack-GD)

 ---
 ## Hardware